dbt-labs/docs.getdbt.com/website/docs/docs/deploy/slim-ci-jobs.md

 ---
-title: "Slim CI jobs in dbt Cloud"
+title: "Continuous integration jobs in dbt Cloud"
-sidebar_label: "Slim CI jobs"
+sidebar_label: "Continuous integration jobs"
-description: "Learn how to create and set up Slim CI checks to test code changes before deploying to production."
+description: "Learn how to create and set up CI checks to test code changes before deploying to production."
 ---

-You can set up Slim [continuous integration](/docs/deploy/continuous-integration) (CI) jobs to run when someone opens a new pull request in your dbt repository.
-By running and testing only _modified_ models &mdash; which is what _slim_ refers to &mdash; dbt Cloud ensures these jobs are as efficient and resource conscientious as possible on your data platform.
+You can set up [continuous integration](/docs/deploy/continuous-integration) (CI) jobs to run when someone opens a new pull request in your dbt repository.
+By running and testing only _modified_ models &mdash, dbt Cloud ensures these jobs are as efficient and resource conscientious as possible on your data platform.

 ## Prerequisites